 Your sanctuary is beginning to look more like the last place you want to be.
-Take the time to organize and clean your master bedroom with this step-by-step tutorial.
-Cleaning and organizing your master bedroom will give you back a peaceful night's rest.
+Take the time to organize and clean your primary bedroom with this step-by-step tutorial.
+Cleaning and organizing your primary bedroom will give you back a peaceful night's rest.

-- Clean the ceiling fan in the master bedroom.
+- Clean the ceiling fan in the primary bedroom.

 Dust the fan and fan blades.
 You may need to use a gentle cleanser like Murphy’s Oil soap mixed with water and a cleaning cloth.
 Take down light fixtures and gently wash and dry them before replacing.